lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Pallet Charge Standards/Pallet Charges.md

 Pallet Charges

-ProduceLinc’s comprehensive Pallet Charge functionality can track, manage and post costs that are incurred throughout the supply chain.
+ProduceLinc's comprehensive Pallet Charge functionality can track, manage and post costs that are incurred throughout the supply chain.

-This feature includes the ability to set up Pallet Charge Codes for different types of costs on a detailed and grouped level, define standard rates with dynamic filter options and assign and post actual cost invoices or credit memo’s.
+This feature includes the ability to set up Pallet Charge Codes for different types of costs on a detailed and grouped level, define standard rates with dynamic filter options and assign and post actual cost invoices or credit memo's.

 The final costs can be reviewed on a pallet lot level on the cost produce bill in the context of the income and produce costs of the pallet lot.